 Mr Willy LIN Sun Mo, GBS, JP

 Mr Willy Lin Sun Mo, a veteran industrialist with extensive experience in the textile and garment business, assumed Chairmanship of the Hong Kong Productivity Council (HKPC) in August 2016.
 Mr Lin is the Managing Director of Milo’s Knitwear (International) Ltd. He is also the Non-Executive Director of Top Form International Ltd and Chief Executive Officer of Dongguan Tangxia Futung Knitwear Factory Ltd in Mainland China.

 Mr Lin is dedicated to the development of the industry in Hong Kong.
 He served in HKPC as a Council Member from 2003 to 2008.
 Currently, he is also the Chairman of the Hong Kong Shippers’ Council since 1999 and Honorary Chairman of Hong Kong Exporters’ Association, Hong Kong Knitwear Exporters and Manufacturers Association and Textile Council of Hong Kong respectively.

 From 2009 to 2015, Mr Lin was the Chairman of the Hong Kong Export Credit Insurance Corporation.
-He was also the chairperson of a number of trade associations including Textile Council of Hong Kong, Shippers’ Association of Hong Kong, Hong Kong Exporters’ Association and Textile Institute Association (Hong Kong).
+He was also the chairperson of a number of trade associations including Textile Council of Hong Kong, Shippers’ Association of Hong Kong and Hong Kong Exporters’ Association.

 Mr Lin has a strong record in public and community services.
 From 2007 to 2013, he was the Chairman of the Board of Governors of the Prince Philip Dental Hospital and Council Member of the Chinese University of Hong Kong from 2008 to 2014.
 Currently, he is a Board Member of the Trade and Industry Advisory Board of Commerce and Economic Development Bureau, Ex-officio Member of the Committee on Innovation, Technology and Re-industrialisation, Council Member of Hong Kong Logistics Development Council, and Board Member of the Hong Kong Maritime and Port Board.